By Kennita Williams, Air Force Spouse

 The BAH rates for Fort Wainwright decreased by more than 9% percent over the last year, ranking 22nd highest out of all army bases.

 There is a full serviced commissary on post, as well as a chapel, Armed Services YMCA, veterinary services, and the Bassett Army Community Hospital.

 The Fort Wainwright Community Spouses’ Club is open to spouses of active-duty and retired military members in all branches of the armed services who are assigned, attached or living at Fort Wainwright, as well as active military members and Department of Defense civilians and their spouses.

 The Fort Wainwright CDC offers full-day (6 weeks to 5 years old) and part-day preschool programs.
 Hourly Care is provided at the Soldier and Family Assistance Center.

 The SKIES Unlimited program offers children’s classes in martial arts, dance, sports, art, music, and language.

 Schools are off post.
 The Fairbanks North Star Borough School District serves more than 14,300 students in 35 schools.

 CULTURE & CUSTOMS

 Sunlight is not always a given.
-During the winter months, it can go down to as little as 3-4 hours of sunlight a day, culminating in the shortest day of the year around the 20-23rd of December.
-This day is known as the winter solstice.
-Gaining 17 minutes of sunlight per day until there is sunshine around the clock during the summer solstice, which varies between June 20-22.
-And then the reverse occurs.
-Often the summer seems like one long day because the sun doesn’t actually set again until August.
+Additionally, during the winter months, it can go down to as little as 3-4 hours of sunlight a day in December.
+From the winter solstice, 17 minutes of sunlight per day is gained until there is sunshine around the clock during the summer solstice, which varies between June 20-22.
+Often summer seems like one long day because the sun doesn’t actually set again until August.
 But having the darkness in winter can be a blessing around Christmas time as everyone just leaves their Christmas lights on around the clock making the town into a picturesque Winter Wonderland.

 It’s Not the Boonies